As part of the NHS response to Coronavirus (COVID-19), we have made changes to the services we provide

 The hospital is a therapeutic environment to help treat people’s illness and help them move on.

-Working with carers, friends and families of people in secure mental health services video clip for more information.
+Working with carers, friends and families of people in secure mental health services - Youtube

 We try and encourage visits as they can be extremely helpful for our service users.
 Requests for visits go through the regular Multi-Disciplinary Team Meeting.